4d/docs/website/translated_docs/es/Desktop/building.md

 #### Ubicación de los archivos web

 If the server and/or client part of your double-clickable application is used as a Web server, the files and folders required by the server must be installed in specific locations.
-These items are the following:
+Estos elementos son los siguientes:

-- *cert.pem* and *key.pem* files (optional): These files are used for SSL connections and by data encryption commands,
+- archivos *cert.pem* y *key.pem* (opcional): etos archivos se utilizan para las conexiones SSL y por los comandos de encriptación de datos,
 - Default Web root folder (WebFolder).

-Items must be installed:
+Los elementos deben ser instalados:
 *   **en Windows**
     *   **Server application** - in the *Client Server executable\ \<ApplicationName>Server\Server Database* subfolder.
     *   **Client application** - in the *Client Server executable\ \<ApplicationName>Client* subfolder.